Choosing the right university for you

 Course structure and content

 The structure and content of courses with the same name can vary widely between different universities.
 It is important to do some thorough research into compulsory and optional modules and how the course will be delivered.
 Don’t assume from the course title that certain topics will be covered – make sure you find out how content differs between different universities.
 It is also worth looking at the module structure.
-For example, a medicine degree at Barts and the London is based on a spiral curriculum, meaning core topics are covered three times across the five years of medical school, consolidating and building upon this knowledge.
+For example, a medicine degree at Queen Mary University of London is based on a spiral curriculum, meaning core topics are covered three times across the five years of medical school, consolidating and building upon this knowledge.
 Healthcare degrees may all cover the same content due to regulations, but this content can be taught very differently at different universities.
 Some have a systems-based approach, which means you’ll learn by covering everything about one system at a time, for example the cardiovascular system.
 Others prefer to teach by discipline.
 In this case, modules would include anatomy, physiology, and pharmacology.
 You should consider what method suits you best.

 You’ll also want to look at is the overall structure of the course.
 For medicine, you’ll want to consider whether you are keen on having clinical placement from the first year or would you rather learn all of the theory followed by all of your placements in the later years?
 Different medical schools may have differing approaches when it comes to clinical placements.